kubernetes/kubernetes/docs/getting-started-guides/ubuntu.md

 The `FLANNEL_NET` variable defines the IP range used for flannel overlay network, should not conflict with above `SERVICE_CLUSTER_IP_RANGE`.

-**Note:** When deploying, master needs to connect the Internet to download the necessary files.
+**Note:** When deploying, master needs to be connected to the Internet to download the necessary files.
-If your machines locate in a private network that need proxy setting to connect the Internet, you can set the config `PROXY_SETTING` in cluster/ubuntu/config-default.sh such as:
+If your machines are located in a private network that need proxy setting to connect the Internet, you can set the config `PROXY_SETTING` in cluster/ubuntu/config-default.sh such as:

      PROXY_SETTING="http_proxy=http://server:port https_proxy=https://server:port"

-After all the above variables being set correctly, we can use following command in cluster/ directory to bring up the whole cluster.
+After all the above variables being set correctly, we can use following command in `cluster/` directory to bring up the whole cluster.

 `$ KUBERNETES_PROVIDER=ubuntu ./kube-up.sh`

-The scripts automatically scp binaries and config files to all the machines and start k8s service on them.
+The scripts automatically `scp` binaries and config files to all the machines and start kubernetes service on them.
 The only thing you need to do is to type the sudo password when promoted.

 ```console
 Deploying minion on machine 10.10.103.223